thisis239141495/thisis239141495.github.io/_pages/about.md

   - /about.html
 ---

-As a sophomore student at Vanderbilt University, pursuing double majors in Mathematics and Computer Science with minors in Data Science and Political Science, I am passionate in interdisciplinary studies in social science and computer science and applying my skills in data analysis and modeling to real-world issues, particularly in ameliorating social inequality and assisting vulnerable groups through technical empowerment and a humanistic approach.
-I am also interested in operation research.
+As a sophomore student at Vanderbilt University, pursuing double majors in Mathematics and Computer Science with minors in Data Science and Political Science, I am passionate in interdisciplinary studies in social science and computer science and applying my skills in data analysis and modeling to real-world issues, particularly in human-computer interaction and operation research.

 In personal life, I enjoy playing soccer and tennis, doing sudoku and building LEGO.
 I am proudly an Arsenal fan since 10.